AryanAgrahari07/dotenv-guard/CONTRIBUTING.md

 3. Open a new issue with the "question" label
 4. Reach out to maintainers

-Thank you for contributing to dotenv-guard! 🚀
+Thank you for contributing to dotenv-shield! 🚀